 This course continues coordination activities within the Health Occupational Students of America and the Student Dental Hygiene Association.
-Time spent preparing students for the Dental Hygiene National Board Examination.
+Students are prepared for the Dental Hygiene National Board Examination.
 Activities include mock examinations and case based practice.
 Prerequisite: Full-time attendance in the Dental Hygiene Technology Program.
 1 hour lecture.